-• Use the cache keyword in the CREATE SEQUENCE OF ALTER SEQUENCE Statement.
+• Use the Cache keyword in the Create sequence or alter sequence statement.

 14.2.6 Control Cursor Access

 Depending on your application tool, you can control how frequently the application performs parse calls by controlling cursor access.

 The frequency with which the application either closes cursors or reuses existing cursors for new SQL statements affects the amount of memory used by a session, and often the amount of parsing performed by that session.
 An application that closes cursors or reuses cursors (for a different SQL statement) does not require as much session memory as an application that keeps cursors open.
 Conversely, that same application may need to perform more parse calls, using more CPU and database resources